Maison Margiela’s Number-Centric Trademark Refused by EUIPO Board

 THE BROADER VIEW: While the EUIPO and Board clearly find that the numbers 0-23, on their own, lack elements needed to enable consumers to view them as a trademark, they have provided an example of what is distinctive enough by way of at least one existing registration.
 A mark that has been deemed to be distinctiveness enough (under 7(1)(b) EUTMR) to be subject to registration (in Classes 3, 14, 18, and 25) is the same stylization of the numbers 0-23 – albeit with the important inclusion of the words Maison Margiela underneath the three lines of numbers.
 The EUIPO registered that mark back in 2015, and the U.S. Patent and Trademark Office (“USPTO”) registered it a year later based on that international registration.

-The application at hand (sans the Maison Margiela language) appears to be an effort by the brand to broaden its broaden its rights in the mark to uses that do not include the Margiela name, an effort that has not been entirely unsuccessful.
+The application at hand (sans the Maison Margiela language) appears to be an effort by the brand to broaden its rights in the mark to uses that do not include the Margiela name, an effort that has not been entirely unsuccessful.
 The USPTO, for example, registered the 0-23 mark (without the Margiela name) for use on candles (Class 4) and retail store services for fashion, accessories, etc. (Class 35) in early May 2023.
 And before that, it registered the sequence of numbers with a circle around the number 14 for use on men’s clothing, and the sequence of numbers with a circle around the number 11 for use on bags back in 2007.

 related articles